myMPN: a tool for people with PV, ET and MF

 About myMPN Patient Registry

-myMPN empowers you to change your prognosis by sharing your experience of living with an MPN.
-The development of targeted disease therapies will be expedited when firsthand information about disease symptoms and progression are available from patients like you.
+myMPN empowers patients to change their prognosis by sharing their experience of living with an MPN.
+The development of targeted disease therapies will be expedited when firsthand information about disease symptoms and progression are available from patients.

 What is myMPN?

 - It’s a digital hub for patients to record and anonymously share their unique MPN journey with the research community

-- Registrants can access a secure online portal with a personalized dashboard.
+- Participants can access a secure online portal with a personalized dashboard.
 As they complete surveys listed on the dashboard, the registry will provide insights into how the user's MPN experience compares to other registry users

 - All patient data is protected and only shared according to individual user privacy settings

 - Participation is currently limited to those inside the U.S. and over the age of 18 but further expansion is on the horizon. myMPN is not yet mobile-friendly so please use a laptop or desktop to access your myMPN account.

 What are the benefits of joining myMPN?

-- The ultimate benefit is to equip the research and drug development community with the data they need to move better MPN treatments (and, potentially, cures) through the discovery pipeline more quickly.
+- The registry provides participants with the opportunity to inform the research and drug development community with data they need to move better MPN treatments (and, potentially, cures) through the discovery pipeline more quickly.

-- You will learn about clinical trials that may be of interest to you.
+- Participants will learn about clinical trials that may be of interest to them.

 Will I be able to see what drug trials are available for me?

-If you opt to receive information, you’ll be alerted when pertinent clinical trials are recruiting.
+If a user opts to receive information, he/she may be alerted when clinical trials are recruiting that may be suitable.

 How many emails will I receive?

 Because the data collection is meant to be ongoing, we will send emails periodically to encourage continued engagement with the registry.
-You will also receive emails informing you of special surveys, trials, etc.
+Users will also receive emails informing them of special surveys, trials, etc.